Houston Expunction Attorney

 - You are able to overturn a conviction by successful appeal

 If you are interested in clearing your name, talk to a Houston expunction lawyer about your options.
-At The Law Offices of Jed Silverman, we are experienced not only with expunctions but also with non-disclosures, which may be another option to consider.
-We assist clients in Harris County and across Texas in these matters.
+At The Law Offices of Jed Silverman, our Houston expungement lawyers are experienced not only with expunctions but also with non-disclosures, which may be another option to consider.
+Our team assists clients in Harris County and across Texas in these matters.